Skip to main content

 Attached files (ContentDocumentLink)

 The ContentDocumentLink object is a junction object used to attach ContentDocuments to other records.
-Since a ContentDocument is not directly a child of the record it is attached to, Gearset follows a specific logic to determine if an attached ContentDocument should be archived:
+Since a ContentDocument is not directly a child of the record it is attached to, Gearset follows a specific logic to determine if an attached ContentDocument should be archived.
+This behaviour is further detailed in this document.

 Fields we do not save